 Connecting your solar pool heater to your pool is a relatively simple plumbing procedure as it uses the pool’s existing plumbing.

-Inside the pipes are flow control valves; these valves are what divert the pool water through the solar collectors and back into the pool
+Inside the pipes are flow control valves; these valves are what divert the pool water through the solar collectors and back into the pool.

 How Much Space Do You Need?

-The size of your pool and the temperature you want to raise your pool water will determine how much space you will need for your solar pool heater.
+The size of your pool and the temperature you want to raise your pool water will determine how much space you need for your solar pool heater.